-CORE STRATEGIES SERVICES/PROGRAMS/ ACTION STEPS RESPONSIBLE PARTY PROGRESS UPDATE OUTCOME/ BENCHMARK Develop Standards of Care for Children's Mental Health Providers and Sub-Contractors Engage stakeholders in the development process.
-Accountability-based contracts that include adherence to the SOC principles and values.
-Fidelity to EBPs Year Three Plans See above DCFS DHCFP Provider Standards & EBP Workgroup Governance Workgroup quarterly basis along with the sustainability plans.
+CORE STRATEGIES SERVICES/PROGRAMS/ ACTION STEPS RESPONSIBLE PARTY PROGRESS UPDATE OUTCOME/ BENCHMARK Develop Standards of Care for Children's Mental Health Providers and Sub-Contractors • Engage stakeholders in the development process. • Accountability-based contracts that include adherence to the SOC principles and values. • Fidelity to EBPs Year Three Plans • See above DCFS DHCFP Provider Standards & EBP Workgroup Governance Workgroup 9/2017: SOC has completed initial quality assurance review of all sub grantees and provided a corrective action plan where needed.
+This will continue on a quarterly basis along with the sustainability plans.
 Ongoing: All trainings developed are implemented as requested and in an ongoing manner.
 A training calendar has been developed and is accessible to community providers.
-12/2016: Provider requirements under development that include: • Standards • Training • Accountability 12/2016: DHCFP completed RFP process and selected providers.
+12/2016: Provider requirements under development that include: Standards Training Accountability 12/2016: DHCFP completed RFP process and selected providers.
 See provider enrollment and quality assurance process above.
 DHCFP: Revised RFP containing updated policies that include SOC.
 G1-5.
 Expand availability of community-based children's behavioral health services that are consistent with SOC Principles and Values.
-Develop provider network Identify and recruit prospective providers Develop regional training capacity and provide training (see Goal 3) Develop the provider network in response to the findings from the gap analysis Develop partnerships with state-funded medical and professional schools for the provision of services, fellowships, externships, and internship programs.
-Year Three Plans Regional Consortia University of Nevada Las Vegas (UNLV) University of Nevada Reno (UNR) Provider Standards & EBP Workgroup 9/2016: DCFS has begun to identify community based providers and completed subgrants to begin providing services consistent with SOC Values and Principles.
-Training of providers on SOC Values and Principles has also begun.
-9/2017: The provider enrollment package is complete.
-It contains enrollment forms and provider # of providers recruited into network based on gap analysis Increase in # of partners who can offer internships
+Develop provider network Identify and recruit prospective providers Develop regional training capacity and provide training (see Goal 3) Develop the provider network in response to the findings from the gap analysis Develop partnerships with state-funded medical and professional schools for the provision of Regional Consortia University of Nevada Las Vegas (UNLV) University of Nevada Reno (UNR) 9/2016: DCFS has begun to identify community based providers and completed subgrants to begin providing services consistent with SOC Values and Principles.
+Training # of providers recruited into network based on gap analysis Increase in # of partners who can offer internships